Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Materials and Methods

-To reproduce the essential physics of sublattice melting within a minimal and chemically agnostic framework, we impose distinct interaction types on the two species.
+To reproduce the essential physics of sublattice melting within a minimal and chemically neutral framework, we impose distinct interaction types on the two species.
 The host particles interact through short-range steric repulsion, forming a mechanically rigid crystalline framework, whereas the carrier particles experience a much softer, effectively long-range Wigner-type interaction that promotes collective delocalization within the host lattice.
 This asymmetry in interaction range and stiffness naturally yields widely separated melting temperatures for the two sublattices, enabling the emergence of a selective carrier-melting phase in which the carrier sublattice becomes fluidlike while the host lattice remains ordered.
+We refer to this minimal, chemically neutral framework as the non-additive potential (NAP) model.

 To place our approach in context, prior studies of superionic conductors have shown that ion transport and sublattice-selective melting can emerge from relatively simple interaction schemes.
-In tunnel-type solids, a balance of Coulombic, polarization, and short-range repulsive forces governs the off-axis migration pathways and activation barriers of mobile ions, producing size-selective mobility \cite{FlygareHugginsJPCS1973}.
-Likewise, it has been demonstrated that the superionic behaviour of $\alpha$-AgI can be captured using only Coulombic and soft-core repulsive interactions, with an ordered anion sublattice coexisting alongside a highly delocalized cation sublattice \cite{FukumotoJPSJ1982}.
-These works highlight that coarse-grained molecular dynamics with simplified but physically motivated interactions can reproduce essential features of ion-conducting phases.
-Our model follows this spirit but adopts an even more generalized, chemically agnostic formulation, retaining the core interplay between host confinement and carrier delocalization while avoiding system-specific assumptions.
+In tunnel-type solids, a balance of Coulombic, polarization, and short-range repulsive forces governs the off-axis migration pathways and activation barriers of mobile ions, producing size-selective mobility \cite{FlygareHugginsJPCS1973, FukumotoJPSJ1982}.
+More broadly, these studies demonstrate that coarse-grained molecular dynamics with simplified but physically motivated interactions can reproduce essential features of ion-conducting phases.
+Our NAP model follows this spirit but adopts an even more generalized, chemically neutral formulation, retaining the core interplay between host confinement and carrier delocalization while avoiding system-specific assumptions.